 Bit rot sometimes causes bytes to be written at the wrong spot.
 For example, the byte ‘A’ is supposed to be written to address 10, but due to a RAM issue at the pointer register OR due to a defect inside the RAM chip itself, the A ends up being written to totally different section.

-Out tests with popular RAM checkers, such as MemTest86+, have shown that RAM defects affecting the address rather than the byte contents itself, are very difficult to spot using RAM checkers because these types of software test a section of RAM at a time.
+After intesive tests with popular RAM checkers, such as MemTest86+, it was shown that RAM defects affecting the address bus rather than the byte contents itself, or multiple bit failures within the same RAM word, are very difficult to spot using RAM checkers because these types of software test a section of RAM at a time.

 However, if bit rot occurs in RAM or other internal hardware, chances are backups may become corrupted, too, when backups coincidentally use the defected RAM area.
 If you are lucky, the server code may end up in the defected RAM area and the Windows will blue screen; yet, this may or may not happen.
 We investigated these RAM defects on servers that were operated for many months without blue screening.